platformsh/gohelper/README.md

 ## Install

 Add a dependency on `github.com/platformsh/gohelper` to your application.
-Download it using the vendoring tool of your choice.
+We recommend downloading it using Go modules in Go 1.11 and later.

 ## Usage